webbgroup/certified-aws-solutions-architect-associate/1-aws-fundamentals/elb.md

 ## Cross-Zone Load Balancing

 - With Cross-Zone Load Balancing enabled each LB instance distributes traffic evenly across multiple AZs
-- Otherwise, ech LB node distributes requests evenly only in the AZ where it is registered
+- Otherwise, each LB node distributes requests evenly only in the AZ where it is registered
 - Classic Load Balancer:
     - Cross-zone load balancing is disabled by default
     - No additional charges for cross zone load balancing if the feature is enabled